Scooby-Doo 2: Monsters Unleashed: Production

-In June 2002, at the time of the release of Scooby-Doo, Dan Fellman, the president of Warner Bros., confirmed that a sequel was in the works and was slated for a 2004 release.
+In June 2002, at the time of the release of Scooby-Doo, Dan Fellman, the president of Warner Bros.
+Pictures, confirmed that a sequel was in the works and was slated for a 2004 release.
 In March 2003, it was announced that Freddie Prinze Jr., Sarah Michelle Gellar, Neil Fanning, Matthew Lillard and Linda Cardellini would reprise their roles in the sequel.
 Filming for the sequel began on April 14, 2003, in Vancouver, with Seth Green and Alicia Silverstone joining the cast.
 During the film's 20th anniversary in 2024, screenwriter James Gunn revealed that the original title for the sequel was Scooby-Doo Unleashed.

 Warner Bros. signed contracts with Burger King for tie-in promotions and product placement in the United States, and KFC for international promotions and product placement.
 In international releases of the film, Burger King products were replaced with KFC products.
 One of Shaggy's lines in which he mentions Burger King was redubbed by James Arnold Taylor, who voiced-doubled for Fanning and Lillard as Scooby and Shaggy, respectively.